YanivGabay/big-data-analysis/Part-c/Graphdb.md

 - **Product Node**: Each product involved in an event has a brand and belongs to a category.
 - **Category Node**: Represents the category of products, helping in the classification and organization of products.
 - **Brand Node**: Represents the brand associated with a product.

-### Schema Design Considerations

-- **One-to-Many Relationships**: Indicated by the relationships where one user can initiate multiple sessions, one session can generate multiple events, and one product can be involved in multiple events.
-- **Many-to-One Relationships**: Products relate back to their categories and brands.
-A single category can encompass numerous products, and a single brand can be associated with many products.